 What does Covenant Eyes monitor?

-Covenant Eyes captures URLs generated by your computer and then provides a rating for each one.
-It also captures the time and date when the URL (stories, images, etc.) appeared on your computer screen.
+Covenant Eyes captures all of the URLs (web addresses) accessed by your computer and then provides a rating for each one.
+It also captures the time and date when the URL appeared on your computer screen.

 Covenant Eyes also captures URLs that are activated by spyware, which is often the source of pop-up ads.